 Our on board naturalist/guide is certified in Basic Life Support, Anaphylaxis First Aid and CPR for adults and children.
 We carry an AED unit on board as well as a small tank of oxygen.
 In the case of a serious emergency, the Captain would contact the marine operator via SAT phone or VHF.
 If necessary the coastguard would send a Medivac helicopter and the client would be airlifted to the nearest hospital at their expense, (you will need to make sure any travel insurance you take out covers this).
 Our Zodiac skiff is prepared for immediate deployment also and makes 35 knots, so at worst it could be a few hours to get to a hospital.

-Yes, there are laundry facilities on the Sikumi.
+Yes, we have laundry facilities.
 Our crew is happy to take care of your laundry requirements while you are on board.
-If possible we try to minimize use of the washing machine to save fresh-water.
+If possible we try to minimize the use of the washing machine to save fresh-water.

 We suggest you get in touch with Dave at Viking Travel in Petersburg 907-772-3818 or email firstname.lastname@example.org, who will be able to help you with any further travel arrangements while in Alaska.
 Or, go to www.travelalaska.com and request a free colored brochure.
 It is a great resource divided into regions with activities, lodging, transportation options and more.